On the additive image of 0th persistent homology

-Observe that every column in the matrices of the structure maps contains exactly one 1 and is 0 otherwise.
-This property clearly characterizes the image of the free functor, and thus such a basis also exists here, since $\operatorname{H}_0(-,F)$ factors through the free functor.
-In particular, one easily convinces oneself that the representation $R$ from \eqref{eq.intro-comm} cannot be isomorphic to $\operatorname{H}_0(D,F)$ for any bifiltration $D$.
-What is less obvious is that $R$ is not even the summand of any $\operatorname{H}_0(D,F)$.
+Hence, such a basis exists not only for the representation shown above, but for any representation arising from a diagram of spaces via $\operatorname{H}_0(-;F)_*$, since this functor factors through $\funct{free}_*$ (Proposition~\ref{prop.H0Free}).
+In particular, one easily convinces oneself that the representation $R$ from \eqref{eq.intro-comm} cannot be isomorphic to $\operatorname{H}_0(D;F)_*$ for any bifiltration $D$.
+What is less obvious is that $R$ is not even the summand of any $\operatorname{H}_0(D;F)_*$.